 Deliciously creamy, this vegan chickpea and spinach curry is right up there as one of my favourites.
 Serve with naan bread or chapatis to mop up the last bits of that gorgeous spicy sauce.

-I like to serve this curry with vegan naan bread (recipe coming soon) or chapati (I use the recipe from Meera Sodha’s book Fresh India*.
+I like to serve this curry with vegan naan bread or chapati (I use the recipe from Meera Sodha’s book Fresh India*.

-It’s also delicious with rice, pickles and raita.
+It’s also delicious with rice, pickles and raita (use dairy free yoghurt to make it vegan).

 You’ll need the following ingredients to make this recipe: